-The SSH Server option is available only if the ability to add SSH server configuration information to your Looker instance has been enabled.
-If this option is not enabled on your Looker instance and you would like to enable it, please contact your account manager or open a support request in Looker’s Help Center.
+The SSH Server option is available if the instance is deployed on Kubernetes infrastructure, and only if the ability to add SSH server configuration information to your Looker instance has been enabled.
+If this option is not enabled on your Looker instance and you would like to enable it, contact your Looker account manager or open a support request in Looker’s Help Center.

 The SSH Servers tab lists SSH server configurations you have added, indicates the status of connections to the SSH servers, and lists the database connections using each SSH server.
 From the SSH Servers tab, you can also test a connection to an SSH server, and add or edit SSH server configurations.

 |Server Name||The name of the SSH server configuration, chosen by you, that is used to connect to your database.|

 |Connections||A list of the database connections that connect to the SSH server.
 Clicking a database connection opens the Edit Connection page for that database connection.|